lidofinance/multichain-automaton/README.md

 Available actions:

-- `fork` - deploy and test on forked network
+- `fork` - deploy, check and test on forked network
 - `deploy` - deploy on live network
-- `verify` - verify on live network
+- `verify` - verify the contract's source code on the live network
-- `check` - check on live network
+- `check` - check and test on live network
 - `all` - run all actions

 > **Note**: The entire process typically takes around 15 minutes, depending on network conditions and RPC response times.